How we migrated from accessing and filtering data using Redux selectors to Apollo type policies.

 });

-because as we know, cached queries contain references.
-So a correct typing would be readField<Reference[]>('readEmployees')
+But wait!
+This is not actually the correct typing for readField('readEmployees') because as we know, cached queries contain references.
+So a correct typing would be readField<Reference[]>('readEmployees') with Reference being imported from @apollo/client.

-While this typing is correct, it isn’t very helpful because we would need to know what the return value is for readEmployees
+While this typing is correct, it isn’t very helpful because we would need to know what the return value is for readEmployees to know that it returns an array and even then, we’re still not getting type safety that the field readEmployees actually exists.

 In order to get better type safety, we need to add our custom fields to the GraphQL schema.
 We can do this by defining type policy configs which closely resemble our GraphQL server’s remote schema resolvers: